shirmaymon/PythonFinalLab-VitrualMachinesPerHostCalc/README.md

 2. **Setup Infrastructure**: Use Option 1 to input your physical servers.
 3. **Define Demand**: Use Option 2 to define your user base.
 4. **Configure VMs**: Use Option 3 to set the specs for the virtual machines.
+5. **Calculate**: Use Option 4 to make the final calculation and get the results - which machines should be provsioned on which hosts.
-5. **Test**: Use Option 5 to auto-populate data if you want to skip manual entry.
+6. **Test**: Use Option 5 to auto-populate data if you want to skip manual entry.

 ---